enigmahdi97/CO2-Emissions-and-Sources-A-Comparative-Study-in-Bangladesh/README.md

-# Seminar-Paper
-## CO2 Emissions and Sources: A Comparative Study in Bangladesh
+# CO2 Emissions and Sources: A Comparative Study in Bangladesh
 This is a qualitative research paper and data analytics project.

 The main objective of this study is to identify the major contributors to CO2 emissions in